The Good Times

 Satellites offer aerial views and images of the entire globe, both land and sea.
 GPS safely guides us to unfamiliar locations anywhere in the world.
 Computers come in various forms: desktop, laptop, tablet, cellphone, and wristwatch.
 You can purchase anything from Apples to Zippers on the Internet and it will arrive at your doorstep the following day.

 Meanwhile, drive-in movies, vinyl records, tape recorders, vacuum tubes, rotary phones, film, and typewriters have all become relics of the past.
 However, these remnants are not the only items on the lengthy list of extinctions.
-My America is also included!
+My America is also On The List!

 The America I grew up in is facing challenges.
 It is plagued by illiteracy, poverty, drugs, homelessness, crime, fear, rampant inflation, uncontrolled spending, and massive debt.
 It is on the brink of succumbing to Socialism, and all the new generations seem to know how to say is "Shut up old man.
 It's our America now!"
 Good luck with that!